Jacobo91/git_practice/README.md

 *italic*
 **bold**

-It is better to always use save the file in .md extension when wornikg with github repos (consider it best practice).
+It is better to always save the README  file in .md extension when wornikg with github repos (consider it best practice).